Last updated : November 4, 2024

 Nevada

-Recreational and medicinal use of marijuana are both legal as of 2016 in Nevada.
+Medical and recreational use of marijuana are legal in Nevada.
 Adults over the age of 21 may possess, transport, and cultivate marijuana for personal use.
 However, public consumption is strictly prohibited.

 Nevada drug testing »